-Tortoise‘s guitarist Jeff Parker will release his new album, "Suite For Max Brown", on January 24 via a new partnership between the New York–based label Nonesuch Records and the Chicago–based International Anthem.
+Jeff Parker and the New Breed ensemble announces the new album “Suite for Max Brown”.
+Tortoise‘s guitarist Jeff Parker will release his new album on January 24 via a new partnership between the New York-based label Nonesuch Records and the Chicago–based International Anthem.
 Last year was a great year for International Anthem and they keep doing it in 2020 with some amazing records like this one.

 Parker announced the album in December with the release of the track “Max Bown”, and its accompanying film.
 Song and the album title is named after Jeff’s mother.